saurabtanej/zilliqa/k8s/README.md

 # Zilliqa K8s setup
 This state file is created for all K8s setup including the addons.
-This state file is using setup state file to get vpc and subnet information
+This state file is using setup state file to get vpc and subnet information.
+EKS managed node groups are created with containerd runtime and bottlerocket AMI which is designed for considering containerizing in mind

 ## Requirements